Skip to content

 Heroes to Hives

-Missouri proudly hosts the first state chapter of the national Heroes to Hives program.
-Offered through Michigan Food & Farming Systems, this unique initiative focuses on improving the financial and personal well-being of veterans by providing free professional training and fostering community development through beekeeping.
+Missouri is the first state chapter of the national Heroes to Hives program.
+Heroes to Hives is a unique program offered through the Michigan Food & Farming Systems that seeks to address financial and personal wellness of veterans through free professional training and community development centered around beekeeping.

 Resource

-Participants gain extensive beekeeping knowledge and develop personal and professional relationships that offer new opportunities and ensure long-term peer support.
-They learn about the vital role of pollinators in U.S. agriculture and are equipped to protect honeybees through sustainable beekeeping practices.
+Veterans leave our program with a broad depth of beekeeping knowledge, as well as personal and professional relationships that open new opportunities and ensure long-term peer support.
+Our students understand the importance of pollinators in US agriculture and stand to protect managed honeybees through small-scale sustainable beekeeping operations.

-The Heroes to Hives program spans nine months and combines online lectures with hands-on training.
-From March to November, students access 2-6 hours of pre-recorded lecture content each month, allowing them to learn at their own pace.
-Practical training occurs from April to October at the Heroes to Hives apiary located at the University of Central Missouri Mitchell Street Farm, MU Southwest Research Center, and Three Rivers College Farm and Rodeo Arena.
-This training covers hive handling, inspections, pest and pathogen management, and beekeeping ergonomics.
-Upon completing the course, students receive a certificate of completion from Michigan State University Extension.
+Heroes to Hives students participate in a 9-month comprehensive education program that couples online lectures with hands-on learning.
+Students receive 2-6 hours of lecture content every month from March-November that is pre-recorded so that they can learn at their own pace.
+On-ground training takes place April-October at our Heroes to Hives apiary located on the University of Central Missouri Mitchell Street Farm, MU Southwest Research Center, Three Rivers Community College and the University of Missouri–St. Louis.
+Hands-on training includes hive handling, hive inspections, pest and pathogen management, and beekeeping ergonomics.
+Students who complete the course are eligible to receive a certificate of completion.

 themes list badge